ewills1/systems-project/README.md

   - You can git clone using HTTPS or SSH key.
 2. Click on the button next to the link, to copy the url

-3. Go to your codio terminal and type "git clone <LINK>".
+3. Go to your terminal and type "git clone <LINK>".
 For example:
   - If you are using HTTPS:
 ```console
 git clone https://github.com/ewills1/systems-project.git